Youth Employment in the Mediterranean (YEM)

 The Youth Employment in the Mediterranean project (YEM), funded by the European Union and implemented by UNESCO (2018-2020), is building on the achievements of the Employment Component of the Networks of Mediterranean Youth project (NET-MED Youth).

-In alignment with UNESCO’s Strategy for Technical and Vocational Education and Training (TVET) 2016-2021 and in the framework of the Sustainable Development Goal 4, YEM will address the issue of youth unemployment in the region by improving skills anticipation and assessment systems, the quality and relevance of TVET, and by fostering regional cooperation between the nine beneficiary countries: Algeria, Egypt, Israel, Jordan, Lebanon, Libya, Morocco, Palestine and Tunisia.
+In alignment with UNESCO’s Strategy for Technical and Vocational Education and Training (TVET) 2016-2021 and in the framework of the Sustainable Development Goal 4, YEM will address the issue of youth unemployment in the region by improving skills anticipation and assessment systems, the quality and relevance of TVET, and by fostering regional cooperation between the eight beneficiary countries: Algeria, Israel, Jordan, Lebanon, Libya, Morocco, Palestine and Tunisia.

 - 1 of 2